 No spam, ever.

 In any case, don’t procrastinate, start your journey to compelling writing within the next 60 seconds!
-If you put it off, you will never start – so fuck perfectionism and jump right in!
+If you put it off, you will never start – so forget perfectionism and jump right in!

 And who is telling you this?